Day Trips

 Is snorkelling good at Matapouri?

-How far is it from Matapouri to Whale Bay?
+How long is the walk to Whale Bay?

 Is there parking at Matapouri Bay?